hananam696/Course_Management/README.md

 ### Amna0712
 - Participated in the initial project setup
 - Created persistence, business, web.js
+- Setup mongodb databases and collections
-- Contributed to the registration page
+- Created the registration page
 - user profile setup
 - Fixed session keys
-- implemented redirection to the homepage after login.
+- implemented redirection to the homepage after login
-- Made changes to the persistence layer and
 - Created TTL for session key and set it to expire within 5 minutes
 - contributed to the activation code
+- Created activate_password, new_password, password-reset handlebars
+- Implemented forgot password, if a user forgets password they can reset password using the reset key   provided in console.log
 - Editing the codes and comments
 - Modified the README file
 - formatting
-- and many more

 ### Raghad258
 - Participated in the initial project setup